ck06/currency-converter/README.md

 By default, the webpage is accessible via `localhost:8080`.

 # Usage (console):
+**For development and testing, consider using fixture data instead.
+You can populate the database with these via `doctrine:fixtures:load`**

+---
 ### `app:currency:import`
 This command lets you import real data from floatrates.com